Testing & Debugging Workflows

 dotnet add package xunit

-dotnet add package xunit.runner.visualstudio
+dotnet add package xunit.runner.visualstudio2

 using Elsa.Extensions;